currinjs/CurrinJS/aio/content/guide/deployment.md

-## Angular configuration
+## Currin configuration

-Angular configuration can make the difference between whether the app launches quickly or doesn't load at all.
+Currin configuration can make the difference between whether the app launches quickly or doesn't load at all.

 {@a base-tag}